willymcallister/willymcallister.github.io/_articles/standard-electrical-units.md

 **cgs** is based on measuring lengths in centimeters, mass in grams, and time in seconds.
 It was introduced in 1874.
 The cgs system is commonly used in theoretical physics.
 The difference between the SI and cgs systems goes much deeper than a simple scaling of the units for length and mass.

-There are seven SI **base units**.
+There are seven SI *base units*.
 All other units are derived from these seven.

 ### SI base units
+{:.no_toc}

 | Name    |  Symbol      | Quantity            |
 |:--------|:------------:|---------------------|